 DHCS does not have requirements about which live video platform can be used, as long as it is Health Insurance Portability and Accountability Act (HIPAA)-compliant.
-Although many phone and tablet live video applications are encrypted and may be HIPAA-compliant, services provided via telehealth are subject to the same privacy and security laws and regulations as services provided by in-person services, and providers must ensure that they comply with HIPAA, California's Confidentiality of Medical Information Act, and, if applicable, 42 CFR Part 2 or California Welfare & Institutions Code section 5328.
+Although many phone and tablet live video applications are encrypted and may be HIPAA-compliant, services provided via telehealth are subject to the same privacy and security laws and regulations as services provided by inperson services, and providers must ensure that they comply with HIPAA, the California Medical Information Act, and, if applicable, 42 CFR Part 2 of California Welfare & Institutions Code section 5328.
 Specific guidance for providers regarding HIPAA and telehealth is available from the external resources listed on DHCS' Telehealth Resources page.